active-logic/xgoap/Documentation/Overview.md

 Additionally, tweaks are available...

 - *verbose* - gives you basic information (in the console) about what actions are applied to the game AI
+- *cooldown* - when non zero and assuming all goals have been tried unsuccessfully, apply a delay before re-iterating (only in *Unity3D*)

 Then, under 'solver params':